Facebook open-sources Hermes JavaScript engine to improve React Native Android app performance

-Facebook is continuing its open source spree with the launch of a new JavaScript engine designed to improve the performance of big apps on Android devices, the company announced today at the Chain React conference in Portland, Oregon.
+Facebook is continuing its open-sourcing spree with the launch of a new JavaScript engine designed to improve the performance of big apps on Android devices, the company announced today at the Chain React conference in Portland, Oregon.

-With mobile apps getting increasingly bigger, this can pose problems particularly for devices with limited storage or processing power — which is partly why many of the big tech firms have taken to launching “lite” versions of their apps, including Spotify, Uber, and Facebook itself.
-But what if developers could improve the performance of their main apps by using an optimized JavaScript engine that reduces the download size and startup performance?
+Mobile apps are getting increasingly larger, which can pose problems — particularly for devices with limited storage or processing power.
+This is one reason many big tech firms, including Spotify, Uber, and Facebook itself, have taken to launching “lite” versions of their apps.
+But what if developers could improve the performance of their main apps by using an optimized JavaScript engine that reduces the download size and boosts startup performance?

-That’s what Facebook set out to do first with its own suite of apps, for which it developed the Hermes JavaScript engine, and which is now available on GitHub for any developer to use.
+That’s what Facebook set out to do first with its own suite of apps, for which it developed the Hermes JavaScript engine, which is now available on GitHub for any developer to use.

 “To increase the performance of Facebook’s apps, we have teams that continuously improve our JavaScript code and platforms,” the company wrote in a blog post.
 “As we analyzed performance data, we noticed that the JavaScript engine itself was a significant factor in startup performance and download size.
 With this data in hand, we knew we had to optimize JavaScript performance in the more constrained environments of a mobile phone compared to a desktop or laptop.”